 An individual (under the age of 18) who has legally been determined to be an adult by a court in his or her state of legal residence.

 An endorser is someone who does not have an adverse credit history and agrees to repay the loan if the borrower does not repay it.

 A mandatory information session that takes place before you receive your first federal student loan that explains your responsibilities and rights as a student borrower.

-A mandatory information session which takes place when you graduate or attend school less than half-time that explains your loan repayment responsibilities and when repayment begins.
+A mandatory information session that takes place when you graduate or attend school less than half time that explains your loan repayment responsibilities and when repayment begins.

 Expected Family Contribution (EFC)